rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 - Delete all configs from MQTT in HomeAssistant (good for testing and upgrades)
 - Enable/disable automatic connection to OneControl event feed
-- Enable/disable automatic sending updates to OneControl After the initial run, you will be able to control most features from within the Home Assistant interface.
+- Enable/disable automatic sending updates to OneControl

+After the initial run, you will be able to control most features from within the Home Assistant interface.
+The entities created to manage the integration are located in the Mosquitto Broker integration.
+To access these tools, from your Home Assistant console, navigate to "Configuration" -> "Devices and Services" and under the "Mosquitto Broker" integration, you will see a link to devices.
+Follow this link to the list of MQTT devices, and click on "Home Assistant OneControl Integration Components".

 ### Limitations:
 - Physical devices such as slides and awnings are NOT currently supported due to the complexity of the integration and the risks associated with the potential for damage.